-Struggles with fear
+Struggles with Fear

-My problem with fear began in my 40’s.
+My struggles with fear began in my 40’s.
 I had three siblings diagnosed with cancer, and they were all 50 years old and younger.
 I was the fifth child out of seven and we were all close.

-Through this experience, I became paranoid, and felt I was living with a target on my back.
+Through this experience, I became paranoid and felt I was living with a target on my back.
 I had doctors do extra tests, and I never missed a mammogram.
 My friend also preached, “do breast self-exams in the shower daily; use soap and put your arms up!”

-I was faithful in my self-exams and prayed about my paranoia.
+I was faithful in my self-exams and prayed about my paranoia and struggles with fear.
 I frequently read devotionals that suggested, “Let go, and let God” or “Give your worries to God”.

-When a fear becomes a diagnosis
+When a Fear becomes a Diagnosis

 I had a clear mammogram in October, and thought, “I am going to let this go”.
 And I did, I really did!
 I was allowing myself to live my best life.
 In that same year, I retired from 22 years of teaching, and it was time to enjoy it!

 I will never forget the date, May 24th, 2017.
 I was diagnosed with breast cancer.

 “Look Lord, I thought we agreed, that my family experienced enough grief and pain!
 Why are you sending me this now?
 Haven’t I dedicated my life to others?
 How can you let my kids go through this again?
 My mother?
-My brother’s family?
-Most of all, I was scared.”
+My brother’s family?”

 I was still mad and questioning how this could have happened.
 I was also praying, in rebellion.
 Have you ever done that?
 Prayed despite the lack of faith you are feeling?